Heitor-Verani/Discogs-RPA/README.md

     ```bash
     python main.py
     ```
+2. The errors in the no_such_element_errors.log file are expected; unexpected errors are in the general_errors.log file.
-2. If desired, you can change the parameters in main.py
+3. If desired, you can change the parameters in main.py

 ## parameters
     ```markdown